 How can I prevent COVID-19?

-In addition, consistent mask wearing may also decrease a child's exposure to airborne pollens.
+In addition to helping prevent COVID-19, consistent mask wearing may also decrease a child's exposure to airborne pollens.
 Regularly washing face masks is encouraged for every child, and this may help clean masks of any pollen particles.

 Getting tested for COVID-19